wesaustin/wesaustin.github.io/water_data.md

 ## Safe Drinking Water Act Compliance Monitoring Samples

 Drinking water systems collect samples of raw and finished drinking water for hundreds of water quality parameters.
-Some states post these samples publicly, and many use a Drinking Water Watch website.
+Some states post these samples publicly, and many use a Drinking Water Watch or Drinking Water Viewer website.
 EPA has compiled [a list of these state websites if you'd like to check them out.](https://www.epa.gov/DWdata/primacy-agency-drinking-water-data)

 EPA has also assembled drinking water sampling data as part of the [National Contaminant Occurrence Database](https://www.epa.gov/sdwa/national-contaminant-occurrence-database-ncod).
 There are additional datasets that cover some or all of the US.